 For that is its greatest weakness – the inability to accept its faults.
 The pressure on Americans (and their allies) to conform to the perfectionist vision and not rock the boat – while nowhere near as suffocating as, say North Korea or the People’s Republic of China – means it devalues its own achievements.
 Donald Trump ceaseless boasting about himself simple emphasises his faults.
 By simple logic, we know no-one can be that perfect so everything he says is reduced to an absurdity only his most ardent followers fail to acknowledge.
 Ironically for a nation whose motto is “In God We Trust”, fundamentalist American Christians – who actually have in Christ a model to compare Trump against – seem blinded to their president’s shortcomings.
 Which is sad, because there is more love and compassion in most Americans than there is in their president.

-well-liked and admired
+Americans individually are mostly well-liked and admired

 I am aware throughout this article of the dangers of generalising from the actions of some or the biases of common stereotypes when it comes to the United States, a culturally and socio-economically diverse nation of some 330-million people.
 Indeed, among English-speaking nations, Americans individually are generally well-liked and admired, especially by people who know them as relatives, friends or acquaintances.
 Outside the Anglosphere, that is not quite so common, perhaps reinforced by the seeming unwillingness of Americans to learn any language other than their own.
 Their habit of raising their voice and speaking more slowly in English is really not the best way to make friend with people whose ancestors may have been speaking the languages of cultures that were sophisticated thousands of years before the Pilgrim Fathers landed in The New World.